 Cannabidiol oil (CBD oil) is an extract of the cannabis plant.
 It belongs to the group of chemical compounds known as cannabinoids.
 These cannabinoids play various important roles in the mammalian body due to their interaction with and activation of the endocannabinoid system (ECS).
 The ECS is a regulation and control network that is spread throughout your dog’s body.
 It oversees the healthy function of their mental states, sleep cycles, pain response, immune system, digestion, and metabolism.

-Can CBD Oil be Beneficial for Dogs with Autoimmune Disease?
+Can CBD Oil Be Beneficial for Dogs with Autoimmune Disease?

-Recent research and peer-reviewed studies have shown that CBD oil decreases the production and release of inflammatory cytokines.
-These are a part of the mammalian immune system and are responsible for the inflammatory response that causes allergies, hypersensitivities, and autoimmune disease.
+Inflammatory cytokines are a part of the mammalian immune system and are responsible for the inflammatory response that causes allergies, hypersensitivities, and autoimmune disease.

-CBD aids in the suppression of Th17 dominance mechanism
+Th17 dominance mechanism